Research

 Materials Characterization Lab

-We study electronic and magnetic properties of materials at various temperatures and magnetic fields up to 9 T. We use a VersaLab: 50 K < T < 400 K, magnetic fields up to 3 T and a Physical Properties Measurement Systam (PPMS): 1.9 K < T < 400 K, magnetic fields up to 9 T.鈥
+We study electronic and magnetic properties of materials at various temperatures and magnetic fields up to 9 T. We use a VersaLab for 50 K < T < 400 K and magnetic fields up to 3 T and a Physical Properties Measurement System for 1.9 K < T < 400 K and magnetic fields up to 9 T.鈥嬧

 X-ray Analytical Laboratory

 We study the crystal structure of materials in this facility.
-The instruments include a Rigaku table-top powder X-ray Diffractometer and a Rigaku SmartLab High Resolution X-ray diffractometer which is equipped with set-ups for in-plane diffraction, Small Angle X-ray Scattering (SAXS) and temperature dependent studies from 500K to 80K.鈥
+The instruments include a Rigaku table-top powder X-ray Diffractometer and a Rigaku SmartLab High Resolution X-ray diffractometer which is equipped with set-ups for in-plane diffraction, Small Angle X-ray Scattering and temperature dependent studies from 80K to 500K.鈥嬧

 Facilities and resources